 But the fact that a single Micro LED screen is so hard to mass manufacture compared to other TVs makes me a little hesitant to start calling this the new golden standard.

 Even when it comes to viewing HDR content, my QLED TV definitely edges out my OLED when it comes to peak brightness and color volume so I have no doubt MLED would expound upon this even further.

 When Will Micro LED Be Available?

-Even though we’ve seen prototypes of micro led in things like “The Wall,” (which actually comes out sometime this year) industry leaders have been tight lipped in regards to when they’ll be commercially at smaller sizes.
+Even though we’ve seen prototypes of micro led in things like “The Wall,” (with the consumer version initially planned to launch this year) industry leaders have been vague in regards to when they’ll be commercially at smaller sizes.